IBMIntegration/aspera-academy/aspera-client-lab.md

 	![](images/image64.jpg)

 1. Click on OK.
 Then, double-click on the connection to establish connection.
 Browse to your home folder (e.g. /home/kumar).
+Delete the file if it exists in destination.
 Initiate a transfer.
 Click on the Details tab to check how long it took to transfer the file.

 	![](images/image65.jpg)